SAFE & HEALTHY CAMPUS

 spring 2021 schedule for a complete listing of spring semeser available classes.

 Follow us on:

-Buckeye Briefs is provided as an electronic information update by
+Buckeye Briefs is provided as a weekly electronic news and information update by

 The Ohio State University at Marion Office of Communications & Marketing.
 To submit information to us email: firstname.lastname@example.org.
 Please limit submissions to 250 words or less.
 Decisions on information published are the discretion of: The

 Ohio State University at Marion Office of Communications & Marketing, 1465 Mt.
 Vernon Ave., Marion, OH 43302, Maynard Hall, Room 245.